Finnoy Travel - Reviews, Stories and Tips

 Tallinn Old Town

-The main cruise quays in Tallinn are located near the city centre.
-Most cruise passengers disembark at the Old City Harbour, which has several terminals.
-The docking location varies based on your cruise/ferry line and ship size, but you’ll likely be within walking distance of central Tallinn.
+The main quays in Tallinn are located close to the city centre.
+Most cruise passengers disembark at the Old City Harbour, which features three terminals.
+The exact docking spot depends on the cruise or ferry line and the size of the ship, but you’ll most likely be within walking distance of central Tallinn.

 Old City Harbour